Banana Bread with added quinoa for extra protein, fiber and nutrients. This delicious banana bread is moist and full of flavor.

 After, they are too ripe.
-I end up making a lot of banana bread with all those ripe bananas.
+I end up making a lot of banana bread, banana muffins, and other banana recipes with all those ripe bananas.
 This time I decided to amp up my regular banana bread by adding quinoa!

 How to cook quinoa